http://www.lds.org/media-library/video/2010-07-140-only-a-stonecutter

 Then to carry out these goals, and talks about the type of government necessary.

-25. In order to carry out this program we demand: the creation of a strong central authority in the State, the unconditional authority by the political central parliament of the whole State and all its organizations.
+by the political central parliament of the whole State and all its organizations.

 It advocates a strong central government.
 The power being centralized in the hands of a few is not always a good thing.
 Different parties and beliefs need to work together rather than calling each other traitors or other derogatory terms.